 Move/Modify Assets (Move)

 The most likely reasons for using the Move aspect of the Move/Modify Assets action are when you move an asset to a repair location or another operating location.
-The Select Value on the To Location field (2) allows you to select all types of locations for the current site.
-If the asset is a rotating asset, then you can additionally move it to a storeroom and at the same time you can reference the To Bin (3) where the asset will be placed in the storeroom.
+The Select Value on the To Location field allows you to select all types of A physical place where assets exist and where work can be performed.
+More for the current site.
+If the asset is a rotating asset, then you can additionally move it to a storeroom and at the same time you can reference the To Bin where the asset will be placed in the storeroom.
 You cannot move an asset to a decommissioned location, and you cannot use this action to move assets out of storerooms or move assets to another bin within a storeroom, for these actions you need to be using the Inventory or Inventory Usage applications.

 When you move a rotating asset to another operating location, if that operating location also references a rotating item but it has a different reference, then you will receive an error message like ‘BMXAA0139E – Asset item PUMP100 does not match location item MOT10 and is not an alternate item.’
 By adding a rotating item to a location, you are saying that this operating location is expecting a rotating asset of this type or an alternate to it.
 The other message you may receive is ‘BMXAA0137E – Location BR451 is currently occupied by asset.’.
 An operating location that references a rotating item can only have one asset at that operating location, you will need to move that asset first or use the Swap Assets action.

 You can move an asset to a location on a different site that is in the same organization or a site in a different organization.
-You need to change the To Site field (4) and use its adjacent Apply button, then select the To Location you are moving the asset to.
+You need to change the To A structural element of a Maximo database that is used for data separation.
+More field and use its adjacent Apply button, then select the To Location you are moving the asset to.
 When the asset is moved to another site it creates a new asset record unless it has previously existed in the destination site when the asset record will be changed to NOT READY status.
 The asset record at the source site will be changed to a status of DECOMMISSIONED and the Moved attribute will be set.
 In this example there would be two records with the same asset number but different sites, but they both have the same value for the ASSETID attribute, which is how Maximo knows it is referring to the same physical asset.
 When you move the asset to a different site and the asset number is already being used at that site, then you will receive an error like ‘BMXAA0159E – Asset 2183 already exists in the MCLEAN site.’
 In the Assets table window and details area you will need to change the value in the field New Asset Number.